Disclosure

 💸 Deals & CouponsGet 68% off + 3 months extra

-NordVPN is arguably the best VPN in the industry and the most trusted VPN on the market.
-It has an impeccable reputation and ticks all of the boxes you would look for in a trustworthy VPN.
+NordVPN is considered the top VPN and the most trusted VPN on the market.
+It has a great reputation and meets all the criteria for a reliable VPN.
 It’s based in Panama, is regularly audited, and doesn’t keep any logs on its users.
-What’s more, you can even pay in cryptocurrency to stay anonymous when signing up with NordVPN.
+You can even pay in cryptocurrency to stay anonymous when signing up with NordVPN.

-This VPN offers over 5,500 servers in 59 countries.
-Nearly all of its servers support the service’s NordLynx protocol.
-This WireGuard-based protocol delivers uncompromising privacy and connection speeds up to two times faster than what other protocols can muster.
+This VPN has over 5,500 servers in 59 countries.
+Almost all servers use the NordLynx protocol.
+This protocol ensures top privacy and speeds up to two times faster than others.

-NordVPN boasts a handy Dark Web Monitor that immediately notifies you in case any of your private credentials get leaked on the dark web.
-It also allows you to set up multi-factor authentication to secure your apps.
+NordVPN has a Dark Web Monitor that alerts you if your private info is leaked.
+It also lets you set up multi-factor authentication for app security.

 Pros